ziad-rima/Product-List-with-Cart/README.md

 ### Continued development

 This project took me a long time to complete for several reasons, the most significant was the limited amount of work I accomplished each day, which was less than what I was capable of.
 Additionally, I hadn't yet integrated other technologies.
 Moving forward, I aim to reduce development time and incorporate other technologies into my projects.

+***Note for future-self***: always move the images used in the project from the src folder to the public folder.

 ## Author